-5.3.1 Structures and processes for integrated planning
+8.1 Structures and Processes for Integrated Planning

-The call from the UNISDR is to 'incorporate risk considerations in development policies and poverty reduction strategies', making sure that development projects do not exacerbate risks and are disaster-resilient.
+The call from the UNISDR is to 'incorporate risk considerations in development policies and poverty reduction strategies', making sure that development projects do not exacerbate risks and are disaster resilient.
 Conversely, adaptation and disaster reduction efforts should not be undertaken in isolation of development processes.

-"It is at national and local levels that most efforts to reduce disaster and climate change risks must be made and here the fragmentation of sec toral policies is often an impediment to integrated approaches.
+It is at national and local levels that most efforts to reduce disaster and CC risks must be made and here the fragmentation of sectoral policies is often an impediment to integrated approaches.
 DRR is not itself a sector, and to be effective it requires informed action in and across many sectors, from education and health to infrastructure and environmental management.
-In practice, DRR is usually handled by civil defence or emergency management departments, which typically have few operational links with either the environmental ministries that usually lead climate change policy, or the economic ministries that oversee national development policy." | Ixiii
+In practice, DRR is usually handled by civil defence or emergency management departments, which typically have few operational links with either the environmental ministries that usually lead CC policy, or the economic ministries that oversee national development policy. ciii

-This paper advocates a second look at the manner in which disaster management and climate change planning is undertaken at sub-national level, because that is where the maximum potential for incorporating local threats to resilience and adaptive capacity can be recognised and addressed.
-However, there are several caveats to this, which can explain why the DRM and CC plans studied for this paper reveal a major disconnect at two levels: firstly, with the national policy framework which is substantially evolved and cognizant of international discourses on integrated approaches; and secondly with the four over-arching principles of human development - efficiency, equity, sustainable development, and in particular, empowerment through participation.
+This paper advocates a second look at the manner in which DM and CC planning is undertaken at the sub-national level, because that is where the maximum potential for incorporating local threats to resilience and adaptive capacity can be recognised and addressed.
+However, there are several caveats to this, which can explain why the DRM and CC plans studied for this paper reveal a major disconnect at two levels: first, with the national policy framework which is substantially evolved and cognisant of international discourses on integrated approaches and second, with the four overarching principles of HD-efficiency, equity, sustainable development, and in particular, empowerment through participation.

-Following aspects of decentralisation: mandate, functions and capacity which require interventions, in order to facilitate CCA and DRR planning outcomes with strong inter-sectoral understanding and consideration for human development parameters.
+Following aspects of decentralisation: mandate, functions, and capacity which require interventions, in order to facilitate CCA and DRR planning outcomes with strong intersectoral understanding and consideration for HD parameters.

-Ownership for CCA and DRR plans among elected representatives, officials and residents desired
+Ownership for CCA and Disaster Risk Reduction plans among elected representatives, officials and residentsciv

 The human dimension of CC and DRR planning dictates that adaptation demands must emerge from the local people.
-Local people include elected representatives, officials and community members.
+Local people include elected representatives, officials, and community members.
 Political concerns and issues are therefore an important component of the local institutional conditions which need to be factored in.
 While decentralisation is mandated through national policies and legislation, local officials may lack capacity, feel burdened with existing planning and management responsibilities, or feel under pressure to conform to national schemes.
 Engaging with local communities and incorporating their priorities may have to become part of a government department's planning process.
 Executing locally relevant plans may also require flexibility in implementation, supported through governance structures which ensure accountability.